 Recording, Filters and Playback

 Information on recording, playing back, exporting and applying filters watch the video above, or read our article on the topic here.

-You can export your recordings into a variety of file and skeleton formats.
+You can export your recordings in a variety of file and skeleton formats.
 Please see this article for more information.

 Rokoko Studio Live (Real-Time Data Streaming to the plugins)